gramineproject/graphene/README.md

      * You can add an entire directory to trusted/allowed files by typing file:directory with no slash at the end.
      * Trusted children will need to have their own signatures and tokens.
 This requires creating a manifest for those files as well, and they will also need to be added to the Makefile.
      * Arguments can be passed normally after the .manifest in terminal.

-(5) Testing your own files in Graphene
-- The simplest way to test your own code in Graphene is go into an apps folder (i.e.: apps/python) and run: `make SGX=1 clean`.
-- Then go into the helloworld.py and add your own code.
-If you are using custom libraries and you are having issues add them to your trusted files in your "python.manifest.template" in your apps folder.
-If shared libary objects are still having issues loading.
-Place their ".so" files in graphene/Runtime
-- If you want to add your own file/executable what you need to add your executable/file, add it to the manifest as a sgx.trusted_files.(insert unique name here): file:(insert absolute path here).
-    Then simply run `make SGX=1 && SGX_RUN=1` then run `./python.manifest.sgx scripts/yourProgramName.py`

 ## 3. HOW TO DEBUG AND HANDLE ERRORS
 ***THE MOST IMPORTANT THING WHEN DEBUGGING:***